 WHEN YOU DECIDE TO LEAVE, READ THIS:

-Are you sure you want to put your life at risk when crossing the seaborder?
-Check out the risks that you will be exposed to before making up your mind.
+Please check out the risks that you will be exposed to before making up your mind about crossing the sea.
 Hundreds of people die each year trying to cross the Central Mediterranean sea.
 In 2014, 3400 deaths were recorded, but real numbers are certainly higher.

 Legal entry into the EU territory for Tunisian and Libyan nationals as well as other non-Europen nationalities requires a visa, without which migrants are criminalised.
 Unauthorized departure may also be criminalized, as under the Tunisian law, offences of leaving the territory without any valid travel document/visa or leaving the territory from non designated official border areas are punishable by fines or prison sentences (Law of 03/02/2004, Article 35).